jeseyfried/jonathanseyfried.github.io/historians-notebook/index.md

 ---

 # The Historian's Notebook
+**Season 1 - Molt Cara Campanyona**

 Welcome to the website for *The Historian's Notebook* podcast.
+Here you will find notes and information for each episode, including an image file of the document discussed that day.
+Season 1, *Molt Cara Companyona*, runs daily from December 25, 2025 to December 24, 2026.